Battle of Sievierodonetsk (2022): Ukraine rejects surrender ultimatum

 By 15 June, much of Sievierodonetsk was "largely in ruins" and Russia had urged Ukrainian defenders to stop "senseless resistance and lay down arms".
 Russian authorities said it had opened a humanitarian corridor from the Azot plant towards Russian territory while accusing Ukraine of disrupting evacuation efforts.
 Mayor Oleksandr Stryuk said Russian forces were storming the city from several directions but insisted Ukrainian forces were not completely cut off and evacuation routes still existed.
 On 15 June, the Russian ultimatum for Ukraine to surrender the city was ignored and clashes continued.

 On 16 June, Ukrainian forces able to withdraw were reportedly ordered to withdraw towards Lysychansk.
 The Ukrainian General Staff claimed to "retain several logistics routes to Sievierodonetsk despite the destruction of four bridges".
 The next day, 17 June, Russian media reported that Ukrainian military personnel had "begun surrendering".
 Meanwhile, the ISW assessed that the battle had tied down Russian forces which could have been used elsewhere in the war, stating that Russia had "concentrated the vast majority of its available combat power to capture Sievierodonetsk and Lysychansk at the expense of other axes of advance and is suffering heavy casualties to do so."

 On 18 June, Governor Serhiy Haidai wrote on Telegram: "Now the most fierce battles are near Sievierodonetsk.
 They [Russia] do not control the city entirely.
 Our defenders are fighting Russians in all directions."
 Ukraine claimed to have deployed AHS Krab to provide artillery support for their forces in the city.
-The Ukrainians also claimed to have inflicted heavy losses on Russia's 11th Separate Motorized Rifle Regiment, forcing it to withdraw "from the area of combat operations to restore combat capability."
+The Ukrainians also claimed to have inflicted heavy losses on Russia's 11th Separate Motorised Rifle Regiment, forcing it to withdraw "from the area of combat operations to restore combat capability."
 The Ukrainian general staff said that "as a result of artillery fire and an assault" Russian forces had partial success in the village of Metiolkine and were "trying to gain a foothold."
 Haidai referred to "tough battles" in the village, located southeast of the city.
 TASS claimed that "many" Ukrainian soldiers had surrendered.

 On 19 June, fresh Russian assaults forced Ukraine to commit reinforcements to the defence of Toshkivka, located southeast of the city.
 Tanks and Grad launchers were seen being deployed to reinforce the area, with a tank crewman purportedly confirming their destination during a media interview.
-There were fears of a Russian pincer maneuver being used to entrap the Ukrainian forces in the Sievierodonetsk pocket, as the pocket was about 75% closed by Russian forces.
+There were fears of a Russian pincer manoeuvre being used to entrap the Ukrainian forces in the Sievierodonetsk pocket, as the pocket was about 75% closed by Russian forces.
 The decision to hold onto Sievierodonetsk and continue fighting for the city was acknowledged by Ukrainian commanders as being risky, due to the risk of Russian encirclement.
 Former Ukrainian defence minister Andriy Zagorodnyuk said, "Right now, the main objective is to use the window of opportunity that we have to completely exhaust the Russians in the Donbas.
 If we would move, they would move.
 We would have to meet them somewhere.
 It's not like Putin wanted just Sievierodonetsk.
 They will keep going until they are stopped."